boostorg/redis/README.md

 ```
 The important things to notice above are

-* After connecting RESP3 requires the `hello` comand to be sent.
+* After connecting RESP3 requires the `hello` command to be sent.
 * Many commands are sent in the same request, the so called pipeline.
 * Keep reading from the socket until it is closed by the redis server
   as requested by `quit`.
-* The response is parsed in an appropriate buffer.
+* The response is parsed directly in a buffer that is suitable to the

-It is trivial to rewrite the example above to use coroutines, see
-`examples/async_basic.cpp`.
-From now on we will use themas this is how
-most people will be writting async servers in C++.
+  application.

 ### Response buffer

 To communicate efficiently with redis it is necessary to understand
 the possible response types.
-RESP3 spcifies the following data types
+RESP3 specifies the following data types
 `simple string`, `Simple error`, `number`, `double`, `bool`, `big
 number`, `null`, `blob error`, `verbatim string`, `blob string`,
 `streamed string part`.

-These data types may come in different aggregate types `array`,
+These data types may come in different
-`push`, `set`, `map`, `attribute`.
-Aedis provides appropriate response
+aggregate types `array`, `push`, `set`, `map`, `attribute`.
+Aedis
-types for each of them.
+provides appropriate response types for each of them.

 ### Events

 The request type used above keeps a `std::queue` of commands in the
 order they are expected to arrive.
-In addition to that you can
+In addition to that you can specify
-specify your own events
+your own events

 ```cpp
 enum class myevents